 Enterprise mail servers are critical to business,and it is imperative to make sure that they are always up and running.
 It is no easy task to monitor this complex environment as you need to take a closer look at the underlying components embedded within the application and gauge how they impact performance.

-With Applications Manager, get deep insights into the health and performance of your Microsoft Exchange servers.
-Find and fix performance problems faster and make sure your Exchange server always stays up and running.
+Get deep insights into the health and performance of your Exchange server using the right monitoring tool.
+Applications Manager detects and fixes performance problems deftly and makes sure your Exchange server is always stays up and running.
 No programming or scripting skills required.

 Mailbox : Check for any inactive mailboxes and optimize the use of your mailbox database size, by keeping a check on the mailbox performance counters